Codeyrw/KDD2025-SING/README.md

 ## Instructions to run the code

-Please see run.sh and follow the given commands run the code on datasets under transductive and inductive settings.
+Please see run.sh and follow the given commands to run the code on datasets under transductive and inductive settings.

 ## Reference

 Welcome to kindly cite our work with:
+@inproceedings{yuan2025structure,
+  title={A Structure-aware Invariant Learning Framework for Node-level Graph OOD Generalization}, author={Yuan, Ruiwen and Tang, Yongqiang and Zhang, Wensheng}, booktitle={Proceedings of the 31st ACM SIGKDD Conference on Knowledge Discovery and Data Mining V. 1}, pages={1879--1890}, year={2025}
+}